Do you operate every day?

 What is the itinerary for the day?

-Check-in commences inside the Cairns Reef Fleet Terminal, 1 Spence Street, at 07:30.
-Our vessel departs Cairns Marlin Jetty at 08:00 arriving at the first reef by 9:30, leaving the reef at 15:00 and arriving back in Cairns by 16:30.
+Boarding commences at 8.15am with final boarding at 8.45am from Cairns Reef Fleet Terminal.
+Our vessel departs Cairns Marlin Jetty at 09:00 arriving at the first reef by 10:30, leaving the reef at 15:30 and arriving back in Cairns by 17:00.

-Activity times will be advised on the day and are dependant on passenger numbers and interest in each activity.
+Activity times will be advised on the day and are dependent on passenger numbers and interest in each activity.

 How long do we spend at the reef?

-You will approximately 5 hours to explore the reefs which is up to 2 hours longer than similar Outer Reef Cruises.
-You can snorkel just off the boat, join a guided snorkel tour, try an Introductory Scuba Dive, climb aboard a spectacular Scenic Helicopter Flight, take a Glass Bottom Boat tour, enjoy lunch and still have time to relax on the deck with a cool drink!
+You will have approximately 5 hours to explore the reefs which is up to 2 hours longer than similar Outer Reef Cruises.
+You can snorkel just off the boat, join a guided snorkel tour, enjoy lunch and still have time to relax on the deck with a cool drink!
 You have time to do as much or as little as you like without the rush.
 Most guests will have travelled a long way to visit the Great Barrier Reef and with so much to see and do it is not something you want to hurry.

 Do you offer coach transfers from my hotel?